skip to main content

 Please enter a valid zip code.

-Pro tip: Watching every Halloween movie in order will take 21 hours and 33 minutes (add 84 minutes if you also watch the doc).
+Pro tip: Watching every Halloween movie in order will take 21 hours and 7 minutes.

 What are the Halloween movies?